lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot of the distribution of the eccentricity vs. semi-major axis of Solar System objects at semi-major axis beyond 30 au.

 Note that there is a clear indication of two distinct populations.
-The majority of the objects have low eccentricity, and a semi-major axis of about 80 au.
+The majority of the objects have low eccentricity, and a semi-major axis of about 30 to about 50 au.
 Those are commonly known as Trans-Neptunian Objects (TNOs).
 In addition, there is a separate population of high-eccentricity objects, and those are comets.